Central America is a beautiful region filled with friendly people and amazing adventure… but is Central America safe to visit for travellers?

 Table of Contents

 Furthermore, don’t judge a country solely based on its past.
-For example, Nicaragua was once the centre stage of a civil war.
-Now the World Economic Forum deems Nicaragua far safer than the USA and UK.
-It’d be a shame to miss out on backpacking Nicaragua because of out of date information.
+For example, Guatemala was once the center stage of a civil war.
+Now the World Peace Index deems Guatemala far safer than the USA.
+It’d be a shame to miss out on backpacking in this country because of out of date information.

 Although Guatemala still deals with political corruption (which country doesn’t), things have gotten exponentially better in the last few years.
 For example, in September 2015, their president was forced to resign after he was found guilty of a corruption scandal.
 Presidents and government officials have been known to get away with murder (literally), and use military force against peaceful protesters, so this was a huge step for democracy in Guatemala.